reillytilbury/coppafish/docs/method.md

 Save all raw data again at the `tile_dir` in the `extract` config section.
 Coppafish does this for:

 * file compression support.
-* raw data in a universal format that can then be used by multiple versions of our software.
+* saving raw data in a universal format that can then be used by multiple versions of our software.
-* more optimised for data retrieval speed.
+* optimised data retrieval speeds.
 The default file type is using [zarr](https://zarr.readthedocs.io/) arrays, but we also support saving as uncompressed numpy arrays by setting `file_type` to `.npy` in the extract config section.

 Extract also saves metadata inside of the `tile_dir` directory if the raw files are ND2 format.